 In particular, I am determined to promote Public Health England’s (PHE’s) Antibiotic Guardian initiative in India: to create antibiotic guardians (AGs), and to raise wider awareness of AMR and the inappropriate and unnecessary use of antibiotics.

 I am now on a mission to encourage people in India to join me in the recruitment of Indian AGs.
-The IPA, and members of the British and Global Association of Physicians of Indian Origin, support my intentions.
+The IPA, and members of the British and Global Associations of Physicians of Indian Origin, support my intentions.
 In addition, I have linked with senior members of the Indian Hospital Pharmacists’ Association and the Association of Pharmaceutical Teachers of India, as well as pharmacy colleges and universities, and some government and regulatory officials.
 My campaign is further strengthened by the support from Rao Vadlamudi, the president of the Commonwealth Pharmacists’ Association, who is also Indian.

 Younger pharmacists and students have a noticeable hunger to bring about change; however, they need support, education and resources to achieve this